reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 }
 ```

-As we notice, using Spring's `@Validated` annotation we trigger the validation for the `AppProperties` class when the context boots up:
+When we start the Spring Boot application now, and forget to set the `name` property, for example, the application won't start up:

 ```
 ***************************
 APPLICATION FAILED TO START